thorkill/eresi/doc/ERESI-coding_style-README.txt

 A/ INDENTATION

    1. The variables definition should be aligned with the function name
    2. The indentation must be of 2 characters in the body of functions
    3. Braces { and } should always be put at next line
    4. Never use automatic indentation unless you know what you are doing
    5. Your code must fit on 80 colums
    6. Your code shoud be compact be clear
+   7. Use astyle with provided configuration file

 B/ DEVELOPMENT

    1. Never use syscalls directly but use defined macros
    2. Use the profiler macros carefully !
    3. Your code should not generate any warnings
    4. Your code should be portable
    5. Your code shoud take advantage of the existing API